Table of Contents

 - Open ~/.local/share/evolution/mail/local which is where Evolution store your mails.

 - Copy all the file without extension (such as Inbox, Outbox,..) into the emplacement used by Thunderbird to store its mail (something like ~/.thunderbird/uk41lql0.default/Mail/Local Folders,where you need to adapt uk41lql0.default to your own installation).

 - Launch Thunderbird to check that all your mail have been correctly imported.

 - Open your address book in Evolution, right-click on it and choose: Save as vcard… to export it into vCard file format.

-- In Thunderbird 5 or above, open the menu, select Address Books and then vCard file ( *.vcf) and select your contact file.
+- In Thunderbird, open the menu, select Address Books and then vCard file (.vcf) and select your contact file.

 Switching from Web-based Email Applications to Thunderbird

 If you are using a web-based application provided by your Internet Service Provider (ISP) to access your email, you probably only need to configure your account information to switch to Thunderbird.
 See Manual Account Configuration for instructions.

 Once you have configured your account in Thunderbird, you should be able to access all your messages (both incoming and sent).
 However, your address book (contacts), mail filters and other settings will not be automatically transferred to Thunderbird.

 Some web-base email applications allow you to export contacts in text or comma-separated formats.
 Check your ISP's documentation for more information.
 To import contacts into Thunderbird, selectand follow the instructions on the screen.